 Another stand-out for me was the presentation by Brendan Grunewald at Moovly, during which he demonstrated and spoke about some of their upcoming technology.
 Specifically, Moovly are creating software bots to automate sections of the video production process for creating easily shareable content for social media.
 With their bots you can upload a series of short clips, not too dissimilar to the video I’ve posted above, which would automatically be top and tailed with graphics and edited together into a shareable piece.

 “Way more amateurs making professional video” was a great soundbite from Chris Savage regarding the future of business video.
 As someone with a professional video production background, I feel like the writing has been on the wall for some time.
-There will still be a place for professional video production in the future, much in the same way that there is still a place for professional writing in the age of the computer, but the simple fact is that I haven’t paid anyone to write this blog for me – or any of the other blog posts on our site for that matter – and video will go through a similar transition once the tools become easy enough and, more importantly, the business world truly adopts a “video first” approach.
+There will still be a place for professional video production in the future, much in the same way that there is still a place for professional writing in the age of the computer, but the simple fact is that I haven’t paid a professional copywriter to write this blog for me – or any of the other blog posts on our site for that matter (at least not to date) – and I think it’s fair to predict that video will go through a similar transition once the tools become easy enough to use and, more importantly, the business world truly adopts a “video first” approach.